roman-milk/roman-milk.github.io/two-moms-two-laps.md

  "This is so weird!
 For the last couple of months, sometimes I felt like all you wanted to do was find somewhere private and get me to suck your dick.
 Now we're here, alone, privacy ensured, your dick is hard and waiting, and I've told you I like sucking, a lot.
 Yet all we do is talk."

  "Penny, I'm dying to feel your lips around my shaft.
 But even more, I want to open up to you, completely.
 I want to know that what we're doing is good for both of us."
-Report_Story #2